ANASRHARRASS/wp-pixels-ultra/LANDING_PAGES.md

 The Ultra Pixels plugin automatically injects a tracking pixel loader (`assets/pixel-loader.js`) on every page.
 This script:
 - Sends a `PageView` event to your ingest endpoint
-- Tracks clicks on WhatsApp links and custom elements
+- Tracks clicks on WhatsApp links, forms, scroll depth, and custom elements
-- Pushes events to Google Tag Manager (if configured)
+- Pushes unified `up_event` entries into the dataLayer (GTM-friendly)
-- Forwards events to Meta and TikTok via your configured CAPI endpoint
+- Forwards events to Meta, TikTok (and optionally Google Ads, Snapchat, Pinterest) via server-side queue/CAPI (if enabled)
+- Can let GTM manage all client pixels (set **Let GTM manage all client pixels = Yes**)

 ## Tracking WhatsApp Interactions